kubevirt/kubevirt/CONTRIBUTING.md

 configurable is exposed in its Resource.
 Each configurable must be documented, so it is clear for a human operator when it should be used, and why the correct value cannot be guessed automatically.

+Please try to be compliant with [Kubernetes api conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md) or, case by case, explicitly justify why doing that is not possible or not reasonable.

 ## Expectations from a PR

 The items below must be checked per PR by the author and reviewers.
 Authors are responsible for stating the status of PR and reviewers are responsible for checking/verifying them.